sourcefrog/shellliketests/README.md

     >...
     >last line

-You can check the content of a file with cat:
+You can check the content of a file with `cat`:

     $ cat <file
     >expected content

-You can also check the existence of a file with cat, the following will fail if the file doesn't exist:
+You can also check the existence of a file with `cat`, which will fail if the file does not exist:

     $ cat file

 The actual use of ScriptRunner within a TestCase looks something like
 this:

-    from bzrlib.tests import script
+    from shelliketests import run_script

     def test_unshelve_keep(self):
         # some setup here
-        script.run_script(self, '''
+        run_script(self, '''
             $ bzr add -q file
             $ bzr shelve -q --all -m Foo
             $ bzr shelve --list